 Should an employee be lacking a renewed safety certification for, say, driving a forklift, you could be on the hook for hefty fines.
-An LMS with a time and attendance system attached can create a digital barrier to clocking in until the training is complete.
-And, if the system is cloud-based, that training can be done on the spot from any device.
+An LMS with a time and attendance system attached can create a digital barrier to clocking in until the training is complete, and even send alerts before an employee's certification expires in the first place.
+If the LMS system is cloud-based, that training can be done on the spot from any device.
 This type of feature gives you peace of mind that no one is operating without the training they need to stay safe.

 Who needs a Learning Management System?